 With a 20/20 hindsight, I think this is nothing more than foreshadowing, or King Paimon just screwing with him.
 In the final scene, there’s a makeshift King Paimon figure with Charlie’s head posed in the exact same awkward position Peter’s in before he bashes his head on the desk.

 6. What’s with the decapitation motif?

 Oddly enough, most of the dead bodies in this movie are decapitated.
 First with the poor bird Charlie summoned, and lastly with Annie decapitating herself when she was going after Peter.
-Again, I’ve only seen the movie once so I might be wrong, but when Annie looked at the book of spirits and sees a drawing of King Paimon, I thought I saw him holding a few skulls.
-If I did see correctly, it could have easily just been a symbolism for death, but I think it meant something, just not quite sure what exactly.
-I think this is also why Peter banged his head on his desk, Annie bashed her head on the attic door trying to get to him, and why she seemed to be trying to pull his head off when she was sleepwalking.
+Again, I’ve only seen the movie once so I might be wrong, but when Annie looks at the book of spirits and sees a drawing of King Paimon, I thought I saw him holding a few skulls.
+If I did see correctly, it could easily just bee a symbol for death; I think it means something, just not quite sure what exactly.
+I think this is also why Peter bashes his head on his desk, Annie bashes her head on the attic door trying to get to him, and why she seems to be trying to pull his head off when she sleepwalks.